mainmatter/mainmatter.com/src/cases/qonto.md

 ## Empowering the Team

-All of the work we did for Qonto was done in close collaboration with their in-house team.
-An important part of our work is always sharing our expertise and helping others develop deeper understandings of the tools they are using so they can be more effective with higher confidence.
-At Qonto, we conducted workshop on various topics as well as pair-programmed with their engineers and shared know-how via reviews.
+Our work with Qonto was highly collaborative.
+Beyond the product design and development work itself, we also conducted workshops and pair-programming sessions with their engineers to help them develop a deeper understanding of their tools.
+We set them up for success by sharing our expertise so they could carry on with confidence.

 </div>